 Plasma proteome measurements in the INCOV cohort were obtained by proximity extension assay (PEA, Olink, Sweden).
 Plasma metabolome was quantified by high-performance liquid chromatography/tandem mass spectrometry (Metabolon, USA) (26,27).
 Normalized, age- and sex-adjusted, log2-transformed plasma levels of metabolites and cytokines as well as clinical information (sex, SARS-CoV-2 infection status, COVID-19 severity, timepoint) for the INCOV cohort were extracted from supplementary tables accompanying the report by Su and colleagues (26) (function read_xlsx, package readxl) (2).
 In the current analysis, 354 INCOV study samples obtained for 167 individuals with the complete dataset of metabolites of interest (serotonin, TRP, KYN, quinolinic acid [QUIN], PHE, TYR and dopamine 3-O-sulfate [DA sulfate]), inflammatory cytokine markers of interest (interleukin-6 [IL6], interleukin-10 [IL10], tumor necrosis factor-alpha [TNF] and interferon-gamma [IFNG]) and complete information of age, sex and BMI at enrollment were included.
 BMI classes were defined as in the SIMMUN cohort.
 The INCOV study variables are listed in Supplementary Table S3.
 The analysis inclusion scheme for the INCOV cohort is presented in Supplementary Figure S1.
 Characteristics of the INCOV cohort are shown in Table 2.

-Concerning the INCOV study design, plasma metabolites and proteome were determined in uninfected controls and SARS-CoV-2 individuals at three timepoints after diagnosis: acute (median 10 days), sub-acute (median 14 days) and recovery (median 64 days after diagnosis of SARS-CoV-2 infection via PCR).
+Concerning the INCOV study design, plasma metabolome and proteome analyses were performed in uninfected controls and SARS-CoV-2 individuals at three timepoints after diagnosis: acute (median 10 days), sub-acute (median 14 days) and recovery (median 64 days after diagnosis of SARS-CoV-2 infection via PCR).
 The measurements were only partially matched by participant (i.e. multiple longitudinal measurements for an individual) hence precluding a classical repeated measurement analysis approach.
 Numbers of available INCOV cohort samples and the sampling timepoints are shown in Supplementary Table S4.

 Descriptive statistic, variable distribution and psychometric tool consistency